agenteo/agenteo.github.com/_posts/2014-12-19-mongodb-order-by-field-with-aggregate.md

 | false  | dogs |
 {% endhighlight %}

-When working in MySQL you can order by the fields you like using:
+When working in MySQL you can order by field values using:

 {% highlight sql %}
 SELECT * FROM entries